JustRedTTG/PGE_Docs/docs/source/index.rst

 From there PGE makes almost every line shorter.

-PGE can be used even by begginers, if your one, then welcome to the team, we hope PGE makes your life and learning experience easier!
+PGE can be used even by beginners, if your one, then welcome to the team, we hope PGE makes your life and learning experience easier!

 Installation
 ------------